 Before choosing any API, every organization considers the basic fundamentals because the solution selected would highly depend on the infrastructure that needs to be delivered.
 For example: If storage connectivity is your concern, then try choosing a platform that has the facility of integrating with various storage models via WAN.

 The cloud API model will only continue to grow as more organizations look for efficient ways to connect their environments together.
-Though there’s many complications in API landscape.
-But none of these seem to be able to dampen developers’ enthusiasm for APIs, nor that of users for the incredible variety of apps and services they make possible.
+Though there are many complications in the API landscape.
+But none of these seems to be able to dampen developers’ enthusiasm for APIs, nor that of users for the incredible variety of apps and services, they make possible.